Editor’s note: This story was originally publised on Feb. 14, 2025.

 On Feb.
 14, 1929, the “St. Valentine’s Day Massacre” took place in a Chicago garage as seven rivals of Al Capone’s gang were gunned down.

 Known as the “Valentine’s Day Massacre,” this is one of the most violent events of the Chicago gang era, per the FBI.
-Seven members of a rival gang were shot to death execution-style by gangsters impersonating the police.
-Although no one was ever convicted of the crime and Capone himself was in Florida at the time, the Chicago Tribune reported then that Capone was widely believed to have orchestrated the murders, as it eliminated his last rivals.
+Seven members of a rival gang are shot to death execution-style by gangsters impersonating the police.
+Although no one was ever convicted of the crime and Capone himself was in Florida at the time, the Chicago Tribune reports that Capone was widely believed to have orchestrated the murders, as it eliminated his last rivalsIt was big news across the nation, and the Deseret News splashed the news across its Page 1 for several days.
+At first, some blamed the Chicago police force.

 Capone ruled the criminal underground of Chicago in the 1920s.
 Also known by the nickname “Scarface,” he ran several illegal operations, including prostitution, bootlegging and gambling, and was suspected of orchestrating an unknown number of murders.